-- a The Council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal control; - ii. the assessment and management of financial risks faced by the council; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually: - iv. the inspection and copying by councillors and local electors of the council's accounts and/or orders of payments; and - v. procurement policies (subject to standing order 18(c) below), with the procurement and award of contracts covered by the Public Contracts Regulations 2015 with an estimated value of £25k or more satisfying the conditions of the Regulations. - b Financial regulations shall be reviewed regularly and at least annually for the fitness of purpose. - Financial regulations shall confirm that a proposed contract for the supply of goods, materials, services and the execution of works with an estimated value in excess of £25,000 shall be procured on the basis of the Public Contracts Regulations 2015 which include the use of the Contracts Finder website. - d Subject to additional requirements in the financial regulations of the council, the tender process for contracts for the supply of goods, materials, services or the execution of work shall include, as a minimum, the following steps: - a specification of the goods, materials, services or the execution of works shall be drawn up; - ii. an invitation to tender shall be drawn up to confirm (i) the council's specification (ii) the time, date and address for submission of tenders (iii) the date of the council's written response to the tender and (iv) the prohibition on prospective contracts contacting

-- councillors or staff to encourage or support their tender outside the prescribed process; - iii. the invitation to tender shall be advertised in a local newspaper and in any other manner that is appropriate: - iv.
-Where the estimated value of the contract exceeds £25k an advert for the contract opportunity must be placed on the Contract Finder website, within 24 hours of it being advertised elsewhere - v. tenders are to be submitted in writing in a sealed marked envelope addressed to the Proper Officer: - vi. tenders shall be opened by the Proper Officer in the presence of at least one councillor after the deadline for submission of tenders has passed; - vii. tenders are to be reported to and considered by the appropriate meeting of the council or a committee or sub-committee with delegated responsibility. - e Neither the council, nor any committee or sub-committee with delegated responsibility for considering tenders, is bound to accept the lowest value tender. - f When the contract is awarded, details of the contractor and contract must be entered onto the Contracts Finder website. - g Where the value of a contract is likely to exceed £172,514 (or other threshold specified by the Office of Government Commerce from time to time) the council must comply with the more complex requirements for the upper band within the Public Contracts Regulations 2015.
+- a The Council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal control; - ii. the assessment and management of financial risks faced by the council; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by councillors and local electors of the council's accounts and/or orders of payments; and - v.
+Whether contracts with an estimated value below £25,000 due to special circumstances are exempt from a tendering process or procurement exercise. - b Financial regulations shall be reviewed regularly and at least annually for fitness of purpose. - c A public contract regulated by the Public Contracts Regulations 2015 with an estimated value in excess of £25,000 but less than the relevant thresholds in standing order 18(f) is subject to Regulations 109-114 of the Public Contracts Regulations 2015 which include a requirement on the Council to advertise the contract opportunity on the Contracts Finder website regardless of what other means it uses to advertise the opportunity. - d Subject to additional requirements in the financial regulations of the Council, the tender process for contracts for the supply of goods, materials, services or the execution of work shall include, as a minimum, the following steps: - i. a specification of the goods, materials, services or the execution of works shall be drawn up; - ii. an invitation to tender shall be drawn up to confirm (i) the Council's specification (ii) the time, date and address for submission of tenders (iii) the date of the Council's written response to the tender and (iv) the prohibition on prospective contracts contacting councillors or staff to encourage or support their tender outside the prescribed process; - iii. the invitation to tender shall be advertised in a local newspaper and in any other manner that is appropriate; - iv. tenders are to be submitted in writing in a sealed marked envelope addressed to the Proper Officer; - v. tenders shall be opened by the Proper Officer in the presence of at least one councillor after the deadline for submission of tenders has passed; - vi. tenders are to be reported to and considered by the appropriate meeting of the Council or a committee or sub-committee with delegated responsibility. - e Neither the Council, nor a committee or sub-committee with delegated responsibility for considering tenders, is bound to accept the lowest value tender. - f A public contract regulated by the Public Contracts Regulations 2015 with an estimated value in exess of £181,302 for a public service or supply contract or in excess of £4,551,413 for a public works contract (or other thresholds determined by the European Commission every two years and published in the Office Journal of the European Union (OJEU)) shall comply with the relevant procurement procedures and other requirements in the Public Contracts Regulations 2015 which include advertising the contract opportunity on the Contracts Finder website and in OJEU.